ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 ## System

-All benchmarks were originally run on a system running Ubuntu 18.04 LTS, equipped with a 6-core AMD Ryzen 5 5600x CPU, Nvidia 2060 GPU and 16GB of RAM.
+All benchmarks were originally run on a system running Ubuntu 18.04 LTS, equipped with a 6-core AMD Ryzen 5 5600x CPU, Nvidia 2060 GPU, and 16GB of RAM.
 For our experiments we disabled hyper-threading and turbo-boost.

 As a rule of thumb we suggest counting one core for the monitor and n additional cores for every process that would be started by the application being run.
 With n representing the configured number of variants.